-December 7, 1941.
+| December 7, 1941.
 For some people, it is just a date in history.
+For

-that his life changed forever.
+changed forever.

-Drafted in March 1941, 22-year-old Vinci successfully completed
+Drafted in March 1941, 22-year-old Vinci successfully completed basic

-He was sent to Pearl Harbor right after basic training ended,
+to Pearl Harbor right after basic training ended, and just short months

-and just short months before the attack.
-Vinci was a Private First
+before the attack.
+Vinci was a Private First Class with the Company

-Class with the Company "G" 97th Coast Artillery stationed
+"G" 97th Coast Artillery stationed in Fort Weaver, Hawaii,

-in Fort Weaver, Hawaii, on the eastern side of Oahu Island.
-He
+on the eastern side of Oahu Island.
+He had spent a lot of his time boxing

-Schoffield Barracks.
+while he was stationed in the Schoffield Barracks.
 Pvt.
-Vinci was noticeably proud of his boxing
+Vinci was noticeably

-prowess when he said, "I had a wicked left jab and a mean
+proud of his boxing prowess when he said, "I had a wicked left

-looping right cross
+jab and a mean looping right cross

 "